Álex Alegría: Mallorca

 On 2 July 2019, Alegría agreed to a five-year contract with RCD Mallorca as a free agent.
 The following 24 January, after being sparingly used, he moved to second division side Extremadura UD on loan for the remainder of the campaign.

 Alegría signed with Real Zaragoza also in the second tier on 19 January 2021, on loan until the end of the season.
 On 18 August, he joined Burgos CF of the same league also in a temporary deal.

 On 1 September 2022, Alegría moved to Primera Federación club CF Fuenlabrada on a one-year loan.
-His loan was terminated the following 31 January, and he left Mallorca shortly after.
+This arrangement was terminated in January 2023, and he left Mallorca shortly after.